 Phulchowki Hike is also known as the ‘Godawari’ or ‘Godavari’ hike, literally meaning ‘Hills of Flowers’.
-Phulchowki Hike is one of the best hiking trails around Kathmandu city which is also known as the hills of flowers due to varied vegetation.
+Phulchowki Hike is one of the best hiking trails around Kathmandu city which is also known as the hills of flowers due to its varied vegetation.

-On the top of the hill, there is a temple of Phulchowki Mai (Mother goddesses) filled with the praying flags and trident hang around and the panoramic view will be breathtaking for every visitor heading towards Phulchowki Hill.
+On the top of the hill, there is a temple of Phulchowki Mai (Mother goddesses) filled with praying flags and tridents hang around and the panoramic view will be breathtaking for every visitor heading towards Phulchowki Hill.

-On some auspicious days, there is a celebration throughout the hill and during the winter we can enjoy the snowfall all around the hilltop with our near and dear ones.
+On some auspicious days, there is a celebration throughout the hill, and during the winter we can enjoy the snowfall all around the hilltop with our near and dear ones.